MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P17-Bonus-Stage/content.md

 Here are some ideas.

+- Make new levels by copying *Level_1.sks*.
+You can change the background and create new arrangements of seals and ice blocks.
+You can also change the background.
+You **must** keep the main game objects: Catapult, Catapult arm, Ground, Reset button.
 - Make a button for each level in the `MainMenu` scene.
 Set the action for these buttons to load different levels.
 Make a level for each button.
 You'll need to be able to get back to the Main Menu from Game Scene.
 A button would make this easy.